Skip to main content

 Ol Kinyei Conservancy

-Founded in 2005, Ol Kinyei is a pioneering and award-winning conservancy in the Mara eco-system covering an area of 18, 641 acres.
-The conservancy is a partnership between 177 local private landowners and four tourism parties.
-Since the formation of the Conservancy, many indigenous species have returned to the land.
-The Conservancy is now home to a wide variety of wildlife including resident pride of lions, leopards, and numerous other animals as well as over 300 species of bird.
+Ol Kinyei is a pioneering and award-winning conservancy in the Mara ecosystem, having been green-listed by IUCN for 2018–2023.
+It covers an area of 18,641 acres.
+The conservancy is a partnership between 177 local private landowners and GameWatchers Safaris/Porini Safari Camps.
+Since the formation of the conservancy, many indigenous species have returned to the land.

 3,108